-- Systems, processes, and resources are in place to support engagement with relevant external stakeholders by the school, units within the school, faculty, and learners.
+Systems, processes, and resources are in place to support engagement with relevant external stakeholders by the school, units within the school, faculty, and learners.
 These engagements produce credible knowledge, contribute to new venture creation, and/or create commercialization opportunities that ultimately are useful for external communities, apply to the practice of business, and address real issues in society.
-The collaborations with stakeholders contribute to the school's reputation as a thought leader in its desired area. - The school identifies its area(s) of thought leadership, outlines its goals for these contributions, and describes its achievements over the last five years as well as plans for the next five years.
-Examples of areas that could evolve into thought leadership include organizing and holding regional, national, or international academic and/or practitioner conferences; holding meetings for academic or professional organizations; publishing working paper series; publishing academic journals; establishing a case study clearinghouse; or forming research relationships with private sector, nonprofit, or government organizations.
+The collaborations with stakeholders contribute to the school's reputation as a thought leader in its desired area.